zachpino/realtimespace/week6/button.md

 ###Updating Data with a Button
 ---

-Let's add a button the body of the page above the scripts.
+Let's add a button the body of the page above the scripts which [draw the circles](draw.md).
 ```
 	<button id="update">Update</button>
 ```